DarkGrayMatter/sec/README.md

 > You can now run the tool by typing `sec` in the command line.

 ## Running

-Client Requirements:

-1. Java 8 or above runtime.
-2. Windows, Linux or MacOS

 Open a command prompt, and type in `sec help`, you should see the following: